SecDevOps-jmcdonough/AzureMicroSeg/README.md

 All of the steps can be performed in the Azure Portal.
 However, the commands shown in each section can be run directly in Azure Cloudshell.
 Cloudshell has all the required utilities to execute the commands.
 Nothing additional needs to be loaded on a personal device.

+> All of the PowerShell commands require the specification of a RESOURCE_GROUP_NAME
+> To make it easy to copy and paste the commands sent an environment variable to the RESOURCE_GROUP_NAME of the FortiGate and K8s deployment
+>
+> For example, for a deployment Resource Group named 'k8s-microseg' create an environment variable like this.
+>
+> $env:RESOURCE_GROUP_NAME='k8s-microseg'
+>

 1. Azure Automation Account
     Create Automation Account [Automation Account](https://docs.microsoft.com/en-us/azure/automation/automation-create-standalone-account)